nuntius-rex/elithica_express/README.md

 The following Elithica options are available install:</p>

 > Node/Express
 > LAMP (Apache/PHP)

-These two structures are similar, but differ with respect to minor routing.
-For example Apache requires an .htaccess file to direct routes to the single page application (SPA), while the Express install does not need them.
+<p>These two structures are similar, but differ with respect to minor routing.
+For example Apache requires an .htaccess file to direct routes to the single page application (SPA), while the Express install does not need them.</p>

 ## Framework Structure